 On behalf of the State of Maryland and established as part of legislation creating the Walter Sondheim, Jr. Public Service Summer Internship Scholarship Program, the Shriver Center develops, markets and manages four Public Service Scholars initiatives to introduce undergraduate and graduate students to the rewards and challenges of careers in the public and nonprofit sectors.
 Through these summer experiences, students from a variety of higher education institutions engage in substantive internships; work in groups to develop policy papers, projects and models; and, gain in-depth learning through a seminar series about many aspects of state government and nonprofit organizations.
-These initiatives include: Governor's Summer Internship Program, Walter Sondheim Jr. Maryland Nonprofit Leadership Program, Walter Sondheim Jr. Maryland Public Service Law Fellowship, and the Maryland Department of Transportation Fellows Program.
+These initiatives include: Governor's Summer Internship Program, Walter Sondheim Jr. Maryland Nonprofit Leadership Program, Walter Sondheim Jr. Maryland Nonprofit Leadership Program, Transportation Fellows Program.